npvq/markdown-guide/README.md

 ```
 ````

-Just replace `bash` with whatever language your code is in.
+Just replace `python` with whatever language your code is in.

 But remember, don't mis-stylize your code.
 I have seen this countless times, when people didn't bother separating their code from their comments/miscellaneous information, the the coloring scheme goes all wrong.
 That's worse than not having highlighting at all.
 So please, remember to format your code correctly when highlighting code blocks.